wp-plugins/icegram/readme.txt

 == Changelog ==

+= 1.3 =
+* NEW: 7 Premium add-ons available
+* Fix: [icegram] shortcode not working for campaigns
+* Update: Improved CTA click handling
+* Update: Internal changes for better performance
+* NEW: Setting display time to -1 will hide the message
+* Fix: Can use quotes and other special characters in headline now
+* Update: #WPML Show default language message only if "Blog posts to display" is set to "All posts"
+* Fix: Hide campaign and messages from public pages / search / search engines
+* Fix: Other plugins adding content to messages (social media links etc)
+* NEW: Clicking on any item with class "ig_cta" will trigger cta click action
+* Fix: Campaigns not working on archive pages (like Shop / Categories...)
+* Fix: Campaigns with multiple target pages not working
+* Fix: #WPML Messages added from Campaigns page not showing on Messages page
+* Update: And then some changes we are forgetting for now...

 = 1.2 =
 * NEW: Icegram is now fully pluggable.
 External plugins can add message types and themes.